 Day 10 BUDAPEST–BRATISLAVA, SLOVAKIA–VIENNA, AUSTRIA (B)

 Journey northwest and cross the border into neighboring Slovakia.
 Stop in Bratislava, its intriguing capital on the banks of the Danube to explore the medieval Old Town.
 Continue west and enter Austria, arriving in magical Vienna.

-Accommodation: Star Inn Schoenbrunn (or similar)
+Hotel: Star Inn Schoenbrunn (or similar)

 Day 11 VIENNA (B)

 Join the included city sightseeing tour for a great introduction to the major sights: the State Opera, Parliament, the ornate Rathaus (Town Hall), and views of the Hofburg Imperial Palace from Heroes’ Square.
 You’ll have plenty of time to discover Vienna on your own or join our wonderful optional excursions.

 Morning at leisure or join an optional excursion.
 This afternoon, cross the Czech border into Moravia, then through the rich farmlands of Bohemia to Prague.